janelia-flyem/DVIDSparkServices/README.md

 Example command:

-    % spark-submit --master local[4]  workflows/ComputeGraph.py example/config_example.json
+    % spark-submit --master local[4]  workflows/launchworkflow.py ComputeGraph -c example/config_example.json

+This calls the module ComputeGraph with the provide configuration in JSON.
+One can supply the flag '-d' instead of '-d' and the config file to retrieve a JSON schema describing the expected input.

-## Workflows Supported
+## Workflow Plugins

-This section describes some of the workflows available in recospark.
+This section describes some of the workflows available in recospark and the plugin architecture.

+**Plugin Architecture**

 Recospark python workflows all have the same pattern:

-    % workflows/WORKFLOWNAME.py CONFIG
+    % workflows/launchworkflow.py WORKFLOWNAME -c CONFIG

+Where WORKFLOWNAME should exist as a python file in the module *workflows* and define a class with the same name that inherits from the python object *recospark.reconutils.workflow.Workflow* or *recospark.reconutils.workflow.DVIDWorkflow*.  launchworkflow.py acts as the entry point that invokes the provide module.

 ### Compute Graph